ralfspoeth/json/README.md

-The canonical constructor is overridden such that it uses a copy of the list provided; that method is clever enough NOT to copy the list parameter if it can be sure that that parameter is already an immutable instance -- most notably if it has been instantiated using `List.of(...)`.
+The canonical constructor is overridden such that it uses a copy of the list provided; that method is clever enough _not_ to copy the list parameter if it can be sure that that parameter is already an immutable instance &ndash; most notably if it has been instantiated using `List.of(...)`.
 This method also makes sure no actual `null` instance is passed in within the list of elements.